persteenolsen/webpack-5-react-typescript-boilerplate/README.md

 # Webpack 5 React TypeScript Boilerplate

 Webpack 5 boilerplate using React, TypeScript, Babel 7, PostCSS and Sass with a hot dev server and an optimized production build.
+Babel compiles TypeScript to ES5.
+The Webpack plugin fork-ts-checker-webpack-plugin does the type checking.

 # Usage